oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 The file comes with a docstring with the short description of the change, revision ID, and creation date.
 Note that the comment also mentions `"Revises: "`, which indicates the previous revision ID.
-It is obviously empty in our file because that is our first revision.
-If we created another revision on top of the one we just generated, the new revision script would have `"Revises: a1829f4e7900"`.
+It is obviously empty in our file because we just created our first revision.
+If we created another revision in addition to the one we just generated, the new revision script would have `"Revises: a1829f4e7900"`.
 Further, the variable `down_revision` indicates the same thing.

 Note that we also have two empty functions generated for us, namely `upgrade()` and `downgrade()`.
 The former allows us to add logic for the new schema change, while